lightmanrsa/ev_modelling/README.md

 ---
 Build docu from a conda bash with activated environment typing

-sphinx-build -b html ./source/ ./build/
+sphinx-build -b html ./docs/ ./build/

 Want to contribute?
 ---
-Email
+Great, welcome on the VP team!
+Please read our contribute section in the docu and reach out to Niklas (niklas.wulff@dlr.de).